wendyverdonk93/docs/content/api/orders/post_order_recurring.md

 {{< description >}}
 ## Recurring Payment

-A recurring payment can be initiated using a token for credit cards (VISA, Mastercard) and SEPA Direct Debit.
+A recurring payment can be initiated using [tokenization](/tokenization/tokenization-api-level/) for the following payment methods:

+* VISA
+* MasterCard
+* Maestro
+* Bancontact
+* American Express
+* iDEAL
+* SOFORT
+* Direct debit

-iDEAL, Bancontact and SOFORT Banking can be used for an initial payment as well, and followed up by a recurring payment with SEPA Direct Debit.
+iDEAL, Bancontact and SOFORT can be used for an initial payment as well, and followed up by a recurring payment with SEPA Direct Debit.
 A standard transaction must first be created with recurring payments enabled.
 The token can then be requested by [retreiving an order](https://docs.multisafepay.com/api/#retrieve-an-order) and payments can be initiated repeatedly by using [recurring payments](/tools/recurring-payments)

-For more information please visit our documentation page to read more about [recurring payments](/tools/recurring-payments)
+For more information please visit our documentation page to read more about [recurring payments](/tools/recurring-payments) and [tokenization](/tokenization/tokenization-api-level/)

 **Parameters**